msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

         </pre>
     </div>

-is like a recipe for an interpreter to draw a colored rectangle and values for the variables are like ingredients to use when following the recipe:
+is like a recipe for
-If you give the interpreter the ingredients to use (values for the variables) and tell it what recipe (function) you want it to use, the interpreter can perform the assignments and then follow the recipe (execute the code) to draw a rectangle.
+drawing a colored rectangle, and values for the variables are like ingredients to use when following the recipe:

-In Python, you write a *function definition* to teach the interpreter a new command.
+If you indicate the ingredients to use (values for the variables) and provide a recipe (*function definition*), the interpreter can perform the assignments and then follow the recipe (execute code it finds in the function definition) to draw a rectangle.

 The active code below contains an example of a function definition for a ``draw_rectangle`` command.

 .. activecode:: ac-draw-rect
     :language: python